-One wants to remove carpet/pad, old vinyl and luan and any possible other subflooring and say they have no concern with asbestos.
+One wants to remove carpet/pad, old vinyl and luan, and any possible other subflooring and say they have no concern with asbestos.
 Another wants to just remove carpet/pad and place Aquabar B Moisture/Sound Barrier over the vinyl.
 It’s less to not remove the vinyl but I am worried it wouldn’t be a good idea over an old floor?
 Thoughts on both methods?
-THANK YOU!

 A: What is under the den?
 A well ventilated, possibly insulated crawl space?
-My first concern is if it is a crawl space that is wet or very damp that moisture is going to rise to the wooden structure, sub floor.
-Moisture does migrate through wood but if it happens slowly it’s no big deal.
+My first concern is if it is a crawl space that is wet or very damp that moisture is going to rise to the wooden structure, subfloor.
+Moisture does migrate through the wood but if it happens slowly it’s no big deal.
 If it gets trapped that is a problem in the long run.
 Are you concerned the vinyl may be reinforced with asbestos?
 It’s my understanding there are extremely strict laws in the U.S. regarding asbestos removal.
-If there is a chance asbestos is present, given the risk to health in the long run and the laws with huge impact when one gets caught I would be inclined to leave it in place.
+If there is the possibility asbestos is present, given the risk to health in the long run and the laws with huge impact when one gets caught I would be inclined to leave it in place.
 Unless there are moisture issues with a crawl space.
-The installer should make sure his cleats or staples will penetrate and hold to the existing sub floor.
+The installer should make sure his cleats or staples will penetrate and hold to the existing subfloor.

 Follow-up Q: Yes, a crawlspace with insulation under the floor (ceiling of crawlspace) and standard ventilation that I leave open most of the year.
 My other floors are wood (or ceramic tile) and I don’t have an issue there.